KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

 # Introduction # {#intro}

-The GAL framework provides a powerful method of easily adding tools to KiCad.
+The GAL (Graphics Abstraction Layer) framework provides a powerful method of easily adding tools to KiCad.
+Compared to the older "legacy" canvas, GAL tools are more flexible, powerful and much easier to write.

 A GAL "tool" is a class which provides one or more "actions" to perform.
 An action can be a simple one-off action (e.g. "zoom in" or "flip object"), or an interactive process (e.g. "manually edit polygon points").